Open Music System

 Open Music System (OMS) was a virtual studio management application by Opcode for the Classic Mac OS.
 Similar to FreeMIDI by Mark of the Unicorn and Audio MIDI Setup by Apple, OMS used a GUI to manage MIDI devices by providing DAW applications and the Mac OS with information regarding the physical setup of MIDI devices connected to the computer.

-OMS was orphaned by its owners, Gibson in 2009 and is now abandonware.
+OMS was orphaned by its owners, Gibson, in 2009.